chiro-hiro/noqueue/inc/parallel-loop-001.md

 Event job-1 completed with result: [ 'job-1-result' ]
 ```

-As you see, padding time betwen `job-2` is 5 seconds that's why `job-1` will be triggered after 5 times of `job-2`.
+As you see, padding time between `job-2` is 5 seconds that's why `job-1` will be triggered after 5 times of `job-2`.